OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 For ease of using OrdinalGWAS, we provide a Dockerfile so users don't need to install Julia and required packages.
 Only Docker app needs to be installed in order to run analysis.
 Following is tested on Docker 2.0.0.0-mac78.

-**Step 1**: Create a Dockerfile with content [here](https://raw.githubusercontent.com/OpenMendel/OrdinalGWAS.jl/master/docker/Dockerfile), or, if the bash command `wget` is available,
+**Step 1**: Create a Dockerfile with content [here](https://raw.githubusercontent.com/OpenMendel/OrdinalGWAS.jl/master/docker/Dockerfile), or, if the bash command `wget` is available, obtain Dockerfile by
 ```bash
 # on command line
 wget https://raw.githubusercontent.com/OpenMendel/OrdinalGWAS.jl/master/docker/Dockerfile